15+ Clothes Storage & Closet Organization Ideas

 How I organize clothes and save closet space in my RV

-First, I'll start by showing you how I store my own clothes.
-I have a pretty good sized closet for an RV; it's the type with sliding mirrored doors.
-But we live in our RV full time in a four-season climate, and I still have to have professional clothes as well as everyday clothes and athletic clothes, so I have quite a bit to store.
+I have a good-sized closet for an RV—the type with sliding mirrored doors.
+But we live in our RV full-time in a four-season climate.
+Plus I wear professional clothes, everyday clothes, and athletic clothes… I have a lot to store!

 Space Saving Hangers